serhii-babich/html-accordion-tabs/README.md

 }
 ```

-Next, we will add some black flex magic to achieve layout we want.
+Next, we add some black flex magic to get the layout we want.

-HTML we wrote would result in next:
+HTML we have already written results in this:

 ```
 [tab]